-We offer tent, small RV, and small pop-up trailer sites in Wabaningo during the summer, for families of Scouts and Adult Leaders attending our summer camp program.
+We offer tent (bring your own), small RV, and small pop-up trailer sites in Wabaningo during the summer, for families of Scouts and Adult Leaders attending our summer camp program.
 Wabaningo is a 5 minute drive away from most camp facilities; it has showers and bathrooms within walking distance of the sites, and there are covered picnic tables in and around the Pavilion, for cooking and eating.

 Overnight guests must turn in the appropriate BSA Health Form at the Health Lodge upon arrival.
-See “BEFORE CAMP – BSA Annual Health Forms”.
-Please see our complete list of Visitor Policies before planning your visit.
+See “Strategy for a Successful Guest Camping Stay” below.
+Please read our complete list of Visitor Policies before planning your visit.

-If tent camping isn’t for you, but you still want to “rough it” as an overnight guest, we have two sites available for your small RV or pop-up trailer (none left for Week 5, July 24-30).
+If tent camping isn’t for you, but you still want to “rough it” as an overnight guest, we have two sites available for your small RV or pop-up trailer.

 How to Make A Reservation

-Starting June 15th, to the last week of Summer Camp: Contact Ma-Ka-Ja-Wan’s Welcome Center directly at 715-484-2346 and they’ll be happy to make a reservation for you.
-Reservations are no longer made using the Google form or with the council office.
+- From June 15th through the last Saturday in July: Contact Ma-Ka-Ja-Wan’s Welcome Center directly at 715-484-2346 and they’ll be happy to make a reservation for you.

 If you choose to dine in our dining halls, you must purchase meal tickets at the Welcome Center.
 Pricing for meals is as follows:

-If you’d rather not eat a camp, there’s a fantastic selection of affordable, locally-owned restaurants (scroll to the bottom of the linked page for details), all within a 10-minute drive.
+Other Meal Options: If you’re taking time to see the sights outside of camp, there is a fantastic selection of affordable, locally-owned restaurants (scroll to the bottom of the linked page for details) within a 10-minute drive.
 A 30-minute drive to the nearby town of Antigo gives you even more dining options.

 Strategy for a Successful Guest camping Stay

-- Make a reservation using the instructions above.
-If it’s by June 13th, contact the Northeast Illinois Council office.
-Starting on June 15th, please contact Ma-Ka-Ja-Wan directly at 715-484-2346.
+- Make a Reservation in Advance: Follow the instructions above to do so.
 When you make your reservation let us know your estimated arrival/departure times so we can serve you better.
-Camp guests can only stay overnight in Wabaningo if prior reservations have been made, and space is available.
+Camp guests can only stay overnight in Wabaningo, and only if prior reservations have been made and space is available.

-- The Welcome Center is in charge of making sure your Guest Camping stay is enjoyable—feel free to stop by our desk with any problems or questions (we’re open until 5pm most days).
+- The Welcome Center: Our camp staff is in charge of making sure your Guest Camping stay is enjoyable—feel free to stop by with any questions or concerns.
+We’re open until 5pm most days.

 - Cancellations: If you find that you must cancel your reservation, notify the council office or campground as soon as possible.
 Depending on the circumstances, refunds are possible, but are not guaranteed.